dapr/dapr/CONTRIBUTING.md

 Thank you for your interest in Actions!

-Contributions come in many forms: submitting issues, writing code and participating in discussions and community calls.
+Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.

 This document provides the guidelines for how to contribute to the Actions project.